Jean Ray Laury: Influence within art quilt movement

 Using an unconventional strategy for an artist, Laury chose not to be represented by a gallery or dealer.
 Because of this, Laury did not sell many of the pieces she exhibited; instead, she preferred to commission pieces with architects.
 While Laury's work has received much praise and recognition from the art world, she has not always felt confident about her work.
 In 2000, Laury stated, "I've always kind of had the impression that maybe my quilts were never going to be appropriate for a museum ...
 Now I've changed my mind somewhat, maybe museums are more open to quiltmaking."

 One of Laury's most well-known quilts is titled 'Barefoot and Pregnant', completed in 1985.
 It was selected as one of America's 100 best quilts of the twentieth century during the Ultimate Quilt Search by panelists representing the Alliance for American Quilts, The American Quilt Study Group, the International Quilt Association, and the National Quilting Association.
 Jean Ray Laury took the soft art of quilting with "Barefoot and Pregnant" and used the best of the political/social cartoon tradition to deliver a hard message.
 A remark by a state politician of the time, quoted in a newspaper, inspired the artist to respond in a manner that expressed her indignation in a humorous, constructive way.
 Jean combines images and words to allow the viewer to be able to laugh at the absurdity of the statement.
-It is part of the permanent collection of the International Quilt Study Center & Museum at the University of Nebraska-Lincoln.
+It is part of the permanent collection of the International Quilt Museum at the University of Nebraska–Lincoln.

 'These is Not Art,' created in 1984, is another quilt in which Laury used humor to continue the debate, "What is art?"
 Silk screened around the border of the quilt is a quote she saw in the guestbook of an exhibition of contemporary paintings.
 "These is not art to me all these squares and things ... real art has – you know – like a Madonna in it ..."
 Her quilt is filled with little multicolored squares and things that are not static but dance around the surface.
 Laury was less concerned about the 'art' part of art quilts than she was about its message.

 Laury was a prolific quilter.
-The International Quilt Study Center & Museum at the University of Nebraska-Lincoln has 41 of her quilts in its collection, the largest public collection of quilts in the world.
+The International Quilt Museum at the University of Nebraska–Lincoln has 41 of her quilts in its collection, the largest public collection of quilts in the world.
 Michael James stated that "Jean Ray Laury was an artist, writer, poet, designer, teacher, mentor, and inspiration to countless numbers of quiltmakers and fabric artists over the last 50 years."

 Part of Laury's career involved completing commissions which included "panels and murals for the United California Bank and Del Web Hotel, both in Fresno, Harrah's Clubs in Tahoe and Reno, and the Nut Tree (a restaurant/mixed use development) in California."
 These "public installations helped establish fiber arts as a legitimate pursuit in California."